idatatalks/covidsimulation/README.md

 But in reality, the more infected people, the more likely other people get infected.

 **Solution**: &nbsp; python + jupyterlab + numpy + matplotlib

+**How to simulate**
+1.Install jupyterlab
+2.Download notebook CovidSimulation.ipynb into your local folder and import it into your jupyterlab 3.Modify the input parametes and run the notebook to do simulations